There are two things I'm sure everybody reading this has experienced at some point:

 3. KEEP A PROPER PERSPECTIVE

-I've honestly lost track of how many failures I've incurred over the last six years as an entrepreneur...
+I've honestly lost track of how many failures I've incurred over the last 8 years as an entrepreneur...

-But there's no question having to move back in with my parents was the hardest.
+But there's no question that having to move back in with my parents was the hardest.

 I had worked so hard for so long, and it felt like a big step backward.
 It was a shining example of my failure as an entrepreneur.